 But what is type 2 diabetes?

 “Diabetes is a disease in which levels of glucose (sugar) in the bloodstream are too high.
 The body produces glucose from the foods you eat.
 The liver also releases sugars when you are not eating.
 The pancreas produces the hormone insulin, which allows glucose from the bloodstream to enter the body’s cells where it is used for energy.
 In type 2 diabetes, too little insulin is produced, or the body cannot use insulin properly, or both.
-This results in a build-up of glucose in the blood.” – hormone.org
+This results in a build-up of glucose in the blood.” – endocrine.org

 People with diabetes are at risk for developing serious health problems (complications).
 If your blood glucose level stays too high for too long, complications can include: